 "Around two in three Australians will be diagnosed with skin cancer in their lifetime and around 2,000 Australians die each year as a result, so protection against UV exposure remains vital, even for those with vitamin D deficiency", he said.

 If you don't get vitamin D from UV exposure, then how can obtain enough?

 Supplements and diet can provide you with all the vitamin D your body requires.

 In conclusion, according to medical experts, the suggestion that the best way to obtain vitamin D is through sun exposure is misleading and dangerous.

 During the summer months, most individuals will receive adequate vitamin D levels just from doing day to day activities and by receiving incidental sun exposure.

-Vitamin D is essential for strong bones and overall health but only very small amount of UVB exposure is required.
+Vitamin D is essential to strong bones and overall health but only a very small amount of UVB exposure is required.
 Exposure to UV rays is the primary cause of skin cancer and melanoma.
 To avoid exposure to UV rays, vitamin D can be obtained through a healthy lifestyle and diet.
 Supplements are also a good source of vitamin D for those who are likely to be deficient.

 Solbari encourages everyone to incorporate daily sun protection into their lifestyle.
 We believe it is possible to live an active, outdoors orientated lifestyle without compromising your skin health.
 The most effective skin cancer preventative measure you can take is by wearing UPF 50+ sun protective clothing, sun hats and sun protective accessories.